Elderx/bviz/README.md

 Client done with Raylib (https://www.raylib.com/).
 Draws Stuff(TM) on screen based on events coming from Bluesky Jetstream API (https://github.com/bluesky-social/jetstream).

-streamer.py will connect to Jetstream API, parse JSON and filter it based on user input:
+streamer.py will connect to Jetstream API, parse JSON and filter it based on user input and push events to Raylib client:

   --filter-text stuff